useshortcut/api-cookbook/set-up-instructions.md

 Get your [Clubhouse API token](https://app.clubhouse.io/settings/account/api-tokens) from the Clubhouse UI.

-If you are just testing things out, or don't need to regularly access the Clubhouse API, you can set a temporary environment variable.

-In your command line window, type `export CLUBHOUSE_API_TOKEN='YOUR_TOKEN_VALUE'` where YOUR_TOKEN_VALUE is your actual API token from Clubhouse.
-Keep the single quotes around the token.

-When you close your command line window, this variable will be removed, and you'll need to add it again every time to you want to use something in the Cookbook.

 If you're going to use the API often, it will save you time if you set your API token as a system variable.

 On Mac: